SOCI 210: Sociological Perspectives

 Syllabus:

-The online syllabus (this document) is another important resource for the course.
+The online syllabus (this document) is an important resource for the course.
 It will be updated throughout the semester with direct links to relevant content and any changes to the schedule or assignments.
 You can access it through any browser at https://soci210.netlify.app.

 Perusall: